New Zealand DM class electric multiple unit: Operation

-Up to 1983 when electrification was extended to Paraparaumu some (D-DM-D) units were hauled from Paekakariki by diesel locomotives, usually the DA class.
+Up to 1983 when electrification was extended to Paraparaumu some (D-DM-D) units were hauled from Paekākāriki by diesel locomotives, usually the DA class.
 They were fitted with extra storage batteries for lights and other electrics.

 Renumbering

 The introduction of the Traffic Monitoring System (TMS) in 1979 saw the units renumbered.

 Replacement

 By the late 1970s, planning began to replace the '36 and '42 stock due to their increasing unreliability.
 In an editorial published in the New Zealand Herald the Minister of Railways Colin McLachlan stated that the government intended to purchase new suburban rolling stock.
 In addition to mechanical issues, the units heaters and doors were often faulty, leading to passenger discomfort.
 A tender to replace the units and all carriage-hauled suburban trains in Wellington, was announced on 6 March 1978.

 Technical details

 As originally built, the DM class motor cars seated 56 passengers and D class trailer cars seated 72.
 During the renovation of these trains in the late 1970s and early 1980s, two seats located next to the driver's cabs in each car were removed and a barrier was installed level with the cab, reducing the seating in each car to 54 passengers per DM car and 70 passengers per D car.
 Some DM cars had the double seats in the rear section in front of the luggage compartment removed and the seats parallel with the sides extended to provide space for prams.

 As originally built, the DM class motor cars had a second driver's cab located in the luggage compartment at one end of the car allowing them to operate as single car units.
 The second cabs were progressively removed to provide spare parts giving increased luggage space.
 Prior to this, the all-night service on the Johnsonville Branch was operated by one of the 1942 stock DM cars, an arrangement which was considered for use on a similar service on the Melling Branch.

 Each car had ten 150 V electric heaters in series run off the 1500 V supply, so a 1500 V connection was required between motor cars and trailers.

 46 stock differed from 36/42 stock in some respects: